Rosenstein/Kaspersky-Rescue-Disk18-Updater/README.md

 5 .
 After the update is done you will see two files -> original krd.iso and krd_new.iso

 6 .
 You can now burn krd_new.iso to a CD and use it.
+    Or use this [guide](https://support.kaspersky.com/14226#block1) to write the ISO to a flash drive.